Neural-Network Decoders for Measurement Induced Phase Transitions: Introduction

-Here, motivated by the the recent successful applications of machine learning algorithms in quantum sciences \cite{carrasquilla2020machine} and especially optimizing quantum error correction codes and quantum decoders \cite{Torlai2017Neural, krastanov2017deep, baireuther2018machine, andreasson2019quantum, nautrup2019optimizing, Liu2019Neural,Siddiqi2020Using, sweke2020reinforcement}, we provide a generic neural network approach that can efficiently find the aforementioned decoders.
-First, we sketch our physically motivated neural network architecture.
-Although we use numerical simulations of Clifford circuits to show the efficacy of our neural network (NN) decoder, we argue that the same neural network decoder with slight modifications should in principle work for any generic circuit.
+Here, motivated by the recent successful applications of machine learning algorithms in quantum sciences \cite{carrasquilla2020machine} and especially optimizing quantum error correction codes and quantum decoders \cite{Torlai2017Neural, krastanov2017deep, baireuther2018machine, andreasson2019quantum, nautrup2019optimizing, Liu2019Neural,Siddiqi2020Using, sweke2020reinforcement}, we provide a generic neural network (NN) approach that can efficiently find the aforementioned decoders.
+First, we sketch our physically motivated NN architecture.
+Although we use numerical simulations of Clifford circuits to show the efficacy of our NN decoder, we argue that in principle the same decoder with slight modifications should work for any generic circuit.
 We investigate the complexity of our learning task by studying the number of circuit runs required for training the neural network decoder.
 Importantly, we show that the learning task only needs measurement outcomes inside a rectangle encompassing the statistical light-cone \cite{Gullans2020Scalable,Ippoliti2021Entanglement} of the reference qubit.
 Furthermore, we demonstrate that by studying the temporal behavior of the learnability of the quantum trajectories, one can estimate the critical properties of the phase transition.
-Finally, we verify that for large circuits one can train the neural networks over smaller circuits which proves the scalablity of our method.
+Finally, we verify that for large circuits one can train the NN over smaller circuits which proves the scalability of our method.